encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

             if obj is None:
                 return True

-            # Read permissions are allowed to any request
+            # Read permissions are allowed to any request,
+            # so we'll always allow GET, HEAD or OPTIONS requests.
             if request.method in permissions.SAFE_METHODS:
                 return True